icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

     b.
 In the rule editor, enter the following code:
     ```
     definitions
     set 'duration' to the number of monthly payments of Loan ;
     set 'rate' to the rate of Loan ;
     set 'yearlyreimbursement' to  'rate'  * the amount of Loan  / (1 - pow ( 1 + 'rate' , -duration));
     then
         set decision to a new ML model input where
-        the creditscore is the credit score of Borrower,
+            the creditscore is the credit score of Borrower ,
             the income is the yearly income of Borrower ,
-        the loanamount is the amount of Loan,
+            the loanamount is the amount of Loan ,
             the monthduration is the number of monthly payments of Loan ,
             the rate is 'rate' ,
             the yearlyreimbursement is 'yearlyreimbursement' ;
     ```
     c.
 Go back to the diagram.